-According to the 2017-2020 MHSA Three Year Program and Expenditure Plan, CES data also indicated that services were not supporting households with behavioral health concerns to the same extent as other households not facing the challenges of serious mental illness or health or behavioral health concerns.
+According to the 2017-2020 MHSA Three Year Program and Expenditure Plan prepared by the Lake County Behavioral Health Services Department (this applicant on behalf of Lake County), CES data also indicated that services were not supporting households with behavioral health concerns to the same extent as other households not facing the challenges of serious mental illness or health or behavioral health concerns.
 This certainly could have been due to a variety of factors, including outreach efforts to this hard-to-reach special needs group.

 But a more user-friendly CES would be a huge forward step.
-Therefore the CoC in 2019, through the assistance of its new management entity, the Lake County Behavioral Health Services Department, contracted to purchase a new software system which, while comprehensive in data gathering, also maintains client confidentiality even while being accessed by many service providers.
+Therefore the CoC in 2019, through the assistance of its new management entity, Lake County Behavioral Health Services Department, contracted to purchase a new software system which, while comprehensive in data gathering, also maintains client confidentiality even while being accessed by many service providers.
 The county's Behavioral Health Services will oversee its maintenance and distribution.
-Currently social services providers, all participating members of the CoC, are being licensed and trained in this new software, and the required HMIS data security and privacy training was provided to users through a CoC-sponsored workshop in late 2019.
+Currently social services providers, all of whom are in agencies participating in the CoC, are being licensed and trained in this new software, and the required HMIS data security and privacy training was provided to users through a CoC-sponsored workshop in late 2019.

-This funding application includes requests for both Strategic Planning and CES/HMIS Development.
-The CoC likely will use this funding for both paid staff and consultant time to develop, among other necessary items, the full utilization of this new software system and to address at minimum the following:
+This funding application includes a request for Strategic Planning.
+The county will coordinate with the CoC's requested CES/HMIS Development project.
+Lake County Behavioral Health Services likely will use this funding for both paid staff and consultant time to develop, among other necessary items, the full utilization of this new software system and to address at minimum the following: